databendlabs/databend-docs/docs/doc/10-deploy/02-deploying-databend.md

 e.
 Run the following command to start the Query node:

 :::note
-If you need to use HDFS as the storage backend for Stage or Databend itself, please set the following environment variables correctly to ensure proper invocation:
+When using HDFS as the storage backend, ensure to set the following environment variables:

 ```bash
 export JAVA_HOME=/path/to/java